Barbara Delaney is a math teacher in Spencer, MA and a longtime ASSISTments user.

 The goal of this training is to help student use their ASSISTments data to inform their learning progress rather than see it as a grade.
 This teaches students to own their own learning progress.

-NOTE: The Learning ASSISTments Problem Set will help train students.
+NOTE: The Learning ASSISTments Practice Set will help train students.
 This Parent/Student letter can be copied and personalized.
 It will help train parents and students about expectations.